 Kelp forest ecosystems are among the most productive and species rich ecosystems on Earth.
 Because of their biodiversity, productivity and close proximity to shore, they support a variety of ecosystem services, including commercial and recreational fisheries, recreation, carbon sequestration and protection of shorelines.
 Since Darwin’s first encounter and exuberant description of kelp forests, ecologists have long been attracted to these ecosystems and research in kelp forests has generated insights of broad ecological importance.

-Kelp Forest Ecology (Bioe 161/L) is an intensive 10-unit course that introduces students to kelp forest ecosystems, how science has contributed to our understanding of these ecosystems, and how to conduct ecological research underwater.
-The course integrates lectures and field labs to provide students with both the knowledge and skills to conduct independent ecological field research.
-Students are required to have AAUS Scientific Diving Certification and enroll in all 10 units (161 and 161/L).
+Kelp Forest Ecology (BIOE 161 and 161/L) is an intensive 10-unit course that introduces students to kelp forest ecosystems, how science has contributed to our understanding of these ecosystems, and how to conduct ecological research underwater.
+BIOE 161 and BIOE 161/L must be taken concurrently.
+The course integrates lectures (BIOE 161) and fieldwork (BIOE 161/L) to provide students with both the knowledge and skills to conduct independent ecological field research.
+Students apply the scientific method (i.e. hypothesis testing) to explore biotic and abiotic processes that influence the distribution, abundance and interactions among kelp forest algae, invertebrates and fishes.
+Students conduct 2-3 class projects, including sampling, analysis and writing project reports in scientific format.
+The course culminates with a directed independent research project and a class presentation of that work.
+Lab practicum includes taxonomic identification of the common algae, invertebrates and fishes that inhabit central California kelp forests.
+BIOE 161 and 161L each meet one full morning each week.

 Tentative Syllabus Fall 2013

 Where: Long Marine Lab – Seymour Marine Discovery Teaching lab (By the blue whale skeleton )